In the beginning God created everything good through his son. ...Keep Reading

 Stop preaching at me!
 Instead, just be a nice person.
 Isn't this the Jesus way?...Keep Reading

 The beauty of the Bible is seemingly infitite.
 Just like the mercies of God that are new every morning - God's word holds out for us an endless supply of God-centred truth.
-Some of the great pastors, preachers, and theologians offer their thoughts on the beauty of scripture: “There is an infinite majesty about every line of Scripture, but especially abou...Keep Reading
+Some of the great pastors, preachers, and theologians offer their thoughts on the beauty of scripture: "There is an infinite majesty about every line of Scripture, but especially about that part of Scr...Keep Reading

 In John 17, Jesus identifies three key things that he has given to us.
 These are not necessarily what we asked for - but they are what He has given.
 And they are good things. ...Keep Reading